Quickstart with MITM proxy

 4. Pick an Application Name

-Auto discovered API endpoints and their OpenAPI specifications are show in the API Catalog, grouped under an application name.
-The application name helps segregate and group API endpoints from different API servers, similar to how file folders work in an operating system.
+Auto-discovered API endpoints and their OpenAPI specifications are shown in the API Catalog, grouped under an application name.
+The application name helps segregate and group API endpoints from different API servers, similar to how folders work in an operating system.

-• a.
-Pick a descriptive name which will be used in the subsequent step below.
-For example: my-test-api-server.
+- a.
+Pick a descriptive name that will be used in the subsequent step below.
+For example:

 export LEVOAI_SERVICE_NAME=<'Application Name' chosen above>